apostrophecms/docs/docs/guide/modules.md

 modules/blog-post/index.js
 ```

-ApostropheCMS supports ECMAScript Modules (ESM) alongside CommonJS (CJS).
-While ESM is the recommended format and may become mandatory in the future, CJS remains supported for legacy projects.
+ApostropheCMS supports both ECMAScript Modules (ESM) and CommonJS (CJS) formats.
+While we recommend using ESM for all new projects due to its alignment with modern JavaScript standards, CJS remains supported for legacy projects.

+However, it’s important to note that at the project-level, you must fully commit to either ESM or CJS—mixing the two within the same project is not compatible.
+That said, ApostropheCMS supports npm packages in both ESM and CJS formats, so you can freely use a combination of package formats in your dependencies.

+As we continue to evolve ApostropheCMS, ESM may become mandatory in the future.
+We encourage developers to transition to ESM to stay ahead of this shift and take full advantage of modern JavaScript features.

 ### Using CommonJS